-Vegetable share is 20 weeks of certified biodynamic and organic produce, June – October.
-7-10 items per week depending on time of year.
-Fruit share includes 20 weeks of organic or eco-certified fruit – strawberries, blueberries, stone fruit, and apples.
-Egg share is 20 weeks of certified organic, free-range eggs.
+Vegetable share is 22 weeks of certified biodynamic and organic produce, June – October.
+Full share is approx. 10 items per week; partial share is approx. 6 items per week.
+Fruit share includes 22 weeks of organic or eco-certified fruit – strawberries, blueberries, stone fruit, and apples.
+Egg share is 22 weeks of certified organic, free-range eggs.
 One dozen per week.

 CSA Extras are delivered every two weeks during the growing season and once a month during the winter.
 We offer products from over 35 local family farms and producers, including 9 kinds of meat, lots of cheese, bread, flour, grains, lacto-fermented vegetables, pastas, jams and chutneys, and much much more!

 Orders are placed throughout the year.
 All are welcome to order through the LWF website.